Which city is cheaper, San Antonio or Charleston?

 Both San Antonio and Charleston are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Charleston for the museums, the Christmas ambience, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to San Antonio because of the museums, the Christmas ambience, the shopping scene, and the cuisine.

 Charleston is cooler than San Antonio in the winter.
-The temperature in Charleston is usually 47°F (9°C) in January, and San Antonio stays around 54°F (12°C).
+The daily temperature in Charleston averages around 47°F (9°C) in January, and San Antonio fluctuates around 54°F (12°C).

 Charleston usually receives more sunshine than San Antonio during winter.
 Charleston gets 188 hours of sunny skies, while San Antonio receives 155 hours of full sun in the winter.